i-am-zaidali/webm-to-mp4/README.md

 # webm-to-mp4
 A bash script that monitors a folder and automatically converts all new webm files to MP4

+The sole reason this exists is because literally no place supports .webm format and ubuntu screen recording produces this format and I couldnt find a way to change the foramt natively.

 *Make sure you have ffmpeg and inotify-tools installed on your system.
 If not, you can install it by running the following command:*